 The hOmeLabs 8,000 BTU Window Air Conditioner is the perfect way to stay cool without having to take out a bank loan.
-Aircon systems can be super expensive and aren’t really worth the money if you only need one room to be cool.
 This window-mounted machine is capable of cooling rooms up to 350 square feet, which makes it ideal for large bedrooms, small studio apartments, and even one floor of a modest house.

-One of the main advantages of this small air conditioner is that it comes with an Energy Star Rating.
-That means it has passed a bunch of tests based on its energy efficiency, so it should save you money in the long run.
+One of the main advantages of this small air conditioner is that it comes with an Energy Star Rating, saving you a few bucks.
 This unit has some great energy-saving features such as a 24-hour timer, Sleep mode, and Eco mode.
-Plus, it comes with a remote control that is easy to understand and gives you full control over your air conditioner, from the comfort of your seat.
+Plus, it comes with a remote control that is easy to understand and gives you full control over your air conditioner from the comfort of your seat.
 It also works as a fan and a dehumidifier, giving you even more control over the air quality in your home.

 For rooms up to 350 sq. ft.